PrefectHQ/prefect/docs/orchestration/concepts/api.md

 ### API Keys

-Prefect Cloud users can generate API Keys for their user, or create Service Accounts and API Keys associated with them.
-For more information on hwo to manage these keys, go [here](api_keys.html)
+To authenticate with Prefect Cloud, an API Key is required.
+Users can generate a key associated with their user, or they can generate keys associated with a Service Account User.
+See [the API keys page](api_keys.html) for more details.

 ## Python Client